• Tutorials >

 How to use FSDP

-Here we use a toy model to run training on MNIST dataset for demonstration purposes.
-Similarly the APIs and logic can be applied to larger models for training.
+Here we use a toy model to run training on the MNIST dataset for demonstration purposes.
+The APIs and logic can be applied to training larger models as well.

 Setup